mkrahu/launch-school-notes/210/js_basics.md

 false && true; // false
 false && false; // false
 false && []; // false
+true && []; // [] returns the second operand since the first can't be converted to false
 ```

 #### Logical Or (`||`)